huku-/recover/README.md

 # REcover

-REcover is a tool for approximately recovering the compile-unit layout from stripped ELF binary executables.
+REcover is a tool for approximately recovering the compile-unit layout from stripped binary executables.
 REcover consists of an IDAPython plug-in, used for exporting information, and a command line tool, for running various analyses.

 ## Installation